The history of Rochebonne

 Rochebonne changed hands several times till 1738 when it was inherited by the female line of the Saint Collet family, aristrocratic farmers who were based in the Limoges area.

 The owners, now married in to the Machefert-Herve family, were re-housed in a convent in the village.
 Their daughter, Adele Senne, was born in the Chateau and was a small child at the time of the fire.
-It was she who, fifty years later in 1848, re-built Rochebonne as we see it today.
+It was she who, over fifty years later in 1848, re-built Rochebonne as we see it today.

 The new building is about half the size of the original which stretched as far as the cottage behind the white wall (marked “private”) where the old bread oven and scullery area was.
 The remains of the bread oven, dating to around 1700, are still there.
-The old stone sink by the palm tree also dates to that period and was taken from that same scullery area.
+The old stone sink by the palm tree also dates to that period and was taken from that same scullery.

 The land stretched as far as the river Seudre, to the south, and up beyond the village to the north, 386 hectares strong.